httpsquel/projectRecipeLandingPage/README.md

 # projectRecipeLandingPage
-Developed with HTML5, CSS3 and JavaScript for a recipes landing page.
+Developed with HTML5, CSS3 for a recipes landing page.

+homierecipes.netlify.app